noahehall/theBookOfNoah/linux/docker/docker_new.md

     - cgroups
       - resource protection

+## repositories
-## images
+  - bucket of images
-  - when installing software with docekr, your installing an image
-  - a bundled snapshot of all the files that should be available to programs running inside a container -
+  - have urls which are composed of
+    - e.g. quay.io/dockerinaction/ch3_hello_registry:latest
+    - the host where the image is located
+      - qay.io
+    - the user account that owns the image
+      - dockerinaction
+    - a short name
+      - ch_hello_registry
+    - a tag (latest is used by default)
+      - latest
+    -
+  -

-## cmd line
+## docker cmd line
+  - search the docker hub index and display results

 ## daemon
   - should always be running

+## images
+  - a file for starting containers
+    - a bundled snapshot of all the files that should be available to programs running inside a container
+    - installed images contain metadata
+      - relationships between images
+      - coommand history for an image
+      - exposed ports
+      - volume definitions
+      - etc
+    - each time an image is changed it receives a new UID
+  - when installing software with docker, your installing an image

+### dockerfiles
-  -
+  - scripts for building images

 ## containers
   - uses existing container engines (installed in linux) to provide consistent containers built according to best practices
     - any software run with docker is run isnide a container